Travel and expense management: A complete guide

 Key features of travel expense management software

 Not all T&E tools are created equal.
+The right platform combines travel booking, expense capture, policy enforcement, and accounting sync into a single workflow.
 These are the capabilities that matter most when you're managing business travel at scale.

 Corporate card integration